Emily Ratajkowski Walks Her Dog In Her Bra And Underwear For New DKNY Ad

 Model and actress Emily Ratajkowski was spotted strutting her stuff and walking her dog down the streets of New York City in nothing but a bra and underwear all the way back in January.
-But it wasn’t just for fun; she was filming an ad for DKNY, which has now been released on her Instagram page, according to Teen Vogue.
+But it wasn’t just for fun, she was filming an ad for DKNY, which has now been released on her Instagram page, according to Teen Vogue.

-The ad for DKNY’s Spring 2017 lingerie line shows Ratajkowski hopping out of bed, slipping into a lacy bra, and taking her dog for a walk through the iconic streets of New York City.
-The 25-year-old model catches the eye of her neighbors, cab drivers, and more.
-The ad, called “Good Morning, New York,” is shot by Sebastian Faena and styled by Claire Richardson.
+The ad for DKNY’s Spring 2017 lingerie line shows Ratajkowski hopping out of bed, slipping into a lacy bra and taking her dog for a walk through the iconic streets of New York City.
+The 25-year-old model catches the eye of her neighbors, cab drivers and more.
+The ad, called “Good Morning, New York,” is shot by Sebastain Faena and styled by Claire Richardson.
 Unsurprisingly, the short video already has over 700,000 views on Instagram.

 Happy Monday and #goodmorningDKNY ☀️!
 Finally, my all new @DKNY campaign shot by @sebastianfaena and styled by @clarerichardson1 is here!
 Thank you @trey.laird